When you hear the word “acidity,” you might think sour, tangy, bitter, sharp. But the term is used in at least three ways in the coffee world:

 Cold-brewing extracts considerably less of everything from coffees, including acids, so that’s definitely an option.
 Many enjoy the sweet smoothness of cold brew, which joins our Coffee Bar menu during the warmer months.
 You can buy your own cold brew system as well; we recommend the Filtron.
 Choosing a milk-based espresso drink like a latte or cappuccino is another great way to enjoy a little coffee without irritating a sensitive stomach.

-Higher Grounds’ lowest-acid coffees are dark roast Sumatran (which fits the lower-acid-by-origin AND the dark roast bill), dark roast Peruvian Pangoa, dark roast Mexican Yachil, and medium-dark roast Bolivian Caranavi.
+Higher Grounds’ lowest-acid coffees are medium-dark roast Peruvian Pangoa, dark roast Sumatran (which fits the lower-acid-by-origin AND the dark roast bill), dark roast Mexican Yachil, and medium-dark roast Bolivian Caranavi.